spacetelescope/jwst/docs/jwst/skymatch/arguments.rst

   'sky' value.
 Otherwise, will use the absolute values of the overlaps.
   Defaults to the opposite of ``subtract``

-**Image bounding polygon parameters:**

-``stepsize`` (int, default=None)
-  Spacing between vertices of the images bounding polygon.
-The default value of `None` creates bounding polygons with four vertices corresponding to the corners of the image.

 **Sky statistics parameters:**

 ``skystat`` (str, default='mode')